skip to content

 Targeting ubiquitin ligases and ubiquitinated proteins with novel biotherapeutic approaches

-Recent advances in converting small molecule ligands into protein-targeting chimeric (Protacs) molecules demonstrate the power of the ubiquitin-proteasome system to selectively degrade proteins within the cell.
+Recent advances in converting small molecule ligands into protein-targeting chimeric (PROTACs) molecules demonstrate the power of the ubiquitin-proteasome system to selectively degrade proteins within the cell.
 Ubiquitin ligases are remarkably specific enzymes that target their substrates via their F-box domain containing subunits.
 We want to exploit the ability of F-box proteins to bind their substrate to identify protein-protein interacting sites to convert into biological Protacs.
-We use camelid-derived antibodies known as nanobodies to test and disrupt the interactions between ubiquitin ligases and their oncogenic substrates.
-Our goal is to define the protein-docking sites for ligands in difficult-to-target oncogenes
+We use camelid-derived antibodies, known as nanobodies, to test and disrupt the interactions between ubiquitin ligases and their substrates.
+Our goal is to define the protein-docking sites for ligands in difficult-to-target oncogenes.

 Group Members:

-Sara Al Rawi, Hanna Bjone, Linda Lin, Sophie Willis, Gudrun Agnarsdottir, Libby Wiseman
+Gudrun Agnarsdottir, Sara Al Rawi, Hanna Bjone, Ting Deng, Finn Snow, Daniel Tikhorimov, Sophie Willis, Libby Wiseman, Min Zhang

 Head of Department